Fecal Microbiota Transplant (FMT) in Pediatric Active Ulcerative Colitis and Pediatric Active Crohn's Colitis

-Recruitment Status : Recruiting
+Recruitment Status : Completed

-First Posted : January 1, 2015
+First Posted : January 5, 2015

 Last Update Posted : March 19, 2021

 |Condition or disease||Intervention/treatment||Phase|

-|Inflammatory Bowel Diseases Crohn Disease||Biological: Fecal Microbiota Transplant Biological: Placebo||Phase 1 Phase 2|
+|Inflammatory Bowel Diseases Ulcerative Colitis Crohn Disease||Biological: Fecal Microbiota Transplant (FMT) Biological: Placebo||Phase 1 Phase 2|

 Patient metadata and stool samples will be collected at key time points.
 The patient-reported metadata collection technique will allow for numerous clinical correlations to be parsed out using the random forest machine learning capabilities of synthetic learning in microbial ecology (SLiME) to identify taxonomic features associated with important clinical parameters.